Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-01-Tutorial_Of_Python_In_Stanford.md

 ---
 layout: post
-title: Tutorial of python with Standford tutorial of python
+title: Tutorial of python with Standford
-subtitle: I will let you know the basics of python syntax.
+subtitle: I will let you know the basics of python syntax with python tutorial of some stanford lecture.
 category: Python
 tags: [language, python]
 permalink: /2017/04/01/Tutorial_Of_Python_In_Stanford/